adrobatz/hello-world/README.md

-# hello-world
-test set up for lecture 2 in dwa15-spring2017
+# Practice repository for DWA